ninja33/ODH/README.md

 ## Use existing script or develop by yourself

-1. You can use exsiting dictionary scripts contributed by others in the [dictionaries list](dicts/README.md)
+1. You can use exsiting dictionary scripts in the [dictionaries list](doc/scriptlist.md)
 2. Or develop the script by yourself based on [development guide](doc/development.md)
 3. Or raise an [issue](https://github.com/ninja33/ODH/issues) here if you really need help.